KrishKoria/Webhook-Delivery-Service/README.md

 - Uses Redis for subscription caching (Upstash, Redis Cloud, etc.).
 - Set `REDIS_URL` in your `.env` (e.g., `rediss://:<password>@<host>:6379` for Upstash).
 - No local Redis container is needed if using a cloud provider.
-- Fallback to in-memory cache if Redis is not configured (for local/dev).

 ---

 ## Cost Estimation